philc/book-notes/school of life.md

     * "The real crisis of capitalism is that product development lags so far behind the best insights of advertising.
 Since the 1960s, advertising has worked out just how much we need help with the true challenges of life."
-    * A lifestyle ad campaign can make you long for lost memories, like the sweet times past of rolling around on the carpet with the kids, but can't deliver any solutions for you.
+    * A lifestyle ad campaign can make you long for lost moments, like the sweet times past of rolling around on the carpet with your young kids, but can't deliver any solutions for you.
 A watchmaker cannot create for us a beautiful father-son relationship.
     * Businesses target only the lower needs of Maslov's pyramid.
-"We have simply accepted... that there is nothing business can do to address them, when in fact, being able to structure businesses around these (higher) needs would be the commercial equivalent of the discovery of steam power or the invention of the electric light bulb."
+"We have simply accepted... that there is nothing business can do to address [the higher needs], when in fact, being able to structure businesses around these needs would be the commercial equivalent of the discovery of steam power or the invention of the electric light bulb."
       * (The one modern "product" I'm aware of that can help with the higher needs is coaching/therapy;
         coaching for the marriage, parenting, career, lifestyle.
-It's the productization of wisdom and self-discovery of the more important topics in life."
+It's the productization of wisdom and self-discovery of the more important topics in life.)
       * "The challenge now is to narrow the gap between the fantasies being offered and what we truly spend our lives doing and our money buying."
   * On society's view of poverty